staticjinja/staticjinja/docs/quickstart.rst

     Watching 'templates' for changes...
     Press Ctrl+C to stop.

-This will recursively search `./templates` for template files and build them to `.`, ignoring any files whose names start with `_` or `.`.
+This will recursively search ``./templates`` for templates (any file whose name does not start with `.` or `_`) and build them to ``.``.

-If `easywatch` is installed, this will also monitor the files in `./templates` and recompile them if they change.
+If ``easywatch`` is installed, this will also monitor the files in `./templates` and recompile them if they change.

 Basic configuration
 -------------------

 The command line shortcut is convenient, but sometimes your project needs something different than the defaults.

-To change behavior, you can use a build script.
+To change them, you can use a build script.

 A minimal build script looks something like this: